-The number of high-paying IT jobs outnumbers qualified candidates.
+The number of high-paying IT and software development jobs outnumber qualified candidates.
 It's not enough to just know the concepts and theory behind the different technologies.
-IT professionals are hired based on what they can actually do.
+IT and software development professionals are hired based on what they can actually do.
 That's why our graduates are at the top of many employers’ hiring lists.
-Our hands on approach prepares students to actually do what others can only talk about.
+Our hands-on approach prepares students to actually do what others can only talk about.

 After a complete change in career direction, Tyler Keith had so many job offers he got to choose which one to take.

 Why come to LDSBC?
 It's simple.
 90 percent of our graduates are placed in a career or choose not to go to work.

 There are currently more job opportunities in IT and software development than qualified candidates to fill them.
 Companies are eager to hire people with understanding and skills necessary to manage their technology needs and are willing to pay for it.

 Our students are currently working for companies like UNISYS, Rio Tinto, EMC/Dell, Fireeye, CSS, DMBA, ICS and The Church of Jesus Christ of Latter-day Saints.
 Others are managing the technology efforts for small to mid-sized businesses.

 If you plan to design your career in Information Technology here are some career paths you could focus on:

 The outlook for software developers is extremely bright.
 Software development is not just about programming, it is about solving problems using technology.
 Being able to work in teams is highly important.
 Knowing the right way to design software makes software developers value in the market increase.
 So, if you like solving problems, working with other bright people and designing a better mouse-trap software development is for you.